5 Ways to Maximize your Online Sales on Green Monday

 Promote Special Deals and Offers

-We’ve all seen the images of customers camping out in front of big stores just to take advantage of massive discounts.
+We’ve all seen the images of customers camping out in front of big stores just to take advantage of massive deals.
 Even though your store is online, you can still build hype around it.

 For example, create special sales for your store’s fans only, such as your newsletter list members or Facebook group members.
 They will be honored to be a part of an exclusive group and will be more likely to convert.